icons8/lunacy-docs/docs/components.md

 At the bottom of our template we have three buttons: one is in the active state, two others are inactive.
 Let's show how the button will look when hovered over.
 For this, we have also created an individual component, which will override the current one.
 The procedure is as follows:

-1. Find and select the button override in the **Objects** panel or select it on the canvas.
+1. Find and select the button override in the Layer List or select it on the canvas.
 The **Component** section appears in the Inspector.
 2. In the **Component** section of the Inspector, click the down arrowhead.
 The menu appears.
-3. In the categories section of the menu, navigate to the required component (see the gif below).
+3. In the categories section of the menu, navigate to the required component (see the demo below).

 <!--